Summary

 ca-certificates gnupg lsb-release

-This gives you the C/C++ compiler toolchain (needed for many npm and Python packages that compile native extensions), git, curl, wget, and other essential tools.
+This command installs the C/C++ compiler toolchain (required for many npm and Python packages that compile native extensions), git, curl, wget, and other essential tools.

 Configure Git